Meeting Today’s Challenges in Northwest Mexico

 THE BORDER FUND: MEETING THE NEEDS OF MIGRANTS AND REPATRIATED MEXICANS IN TIJUANA

-Since 2018, the ICF Border Fund has granted over $140,000 to local grassroots organizations responding to the basic needs of a growing population of vulnerable migrants and deportees in Tijuana, providing shelter, food, medicine, psychological support and legal services.
+Since 2018, ICF and our generous donors have invested nearly $500,000 in local grassroots organizations responding to the basic needs of vulnerable migrants, asylum seekers, and deportees in Tijuana and Mexicali, providing shelter, food, medicine, psychological support and legal services.

 - Education for Migrant Children and Adults

 - Access to Basic and Mental Health

 - Defense of Human Rights: Legal Services and Advocacy

 - Strengthening Civil Society: Capacity and Infrastructure

 These priorities were determined in collaboration with the local organizations and migrant populations themselves and may shift in response to changing policies and conditions.

 In partnership with the Ejido of El Triunfo, private sector partners, and the Mexican government our implementing partner, CAREM, A.C. aims to restore this historical landmark, which will also increase the safety and health of residents and stimulate alternative economic opportunities for the community of El Triunfo, BCS.
 Our local partner innovacionesAlumbra is matching the first $30,000 donated towards the $160,000 fundraising goal to restore the historic La Ramona smokestack!

 The total restoration of the 157 meter tall La Ramona will require 3,500 new bricks.
 For only $50 p/brick, you can Adopt-A-Brick (or 2 or 3!) and have your contribution engraved on a memorial plaque at the base of the smokestack.
 The plaque will be a lasting reminder and powerful visual to show how every individual community member really can make a difference!
 These donations will be matched as well.